Skip to content

 It’s a common myth that all diesel fuel is the same, but the quality of the fuel you use has a direct impact on your engine’s performance and health.
 Low-quality fuel can contain contaminants that clog your fuel injectors and harm your engine over time.
 Always fill up at reputable, high-traffic stations to ensure you’re getting fresh, clean fuel.
 During cold South Dakota winters, using a fuel additive can prevent gelling and keep your system running smoothly.
 Don’t forget to change your fuel filters regularly as part of your routine maintenance.

-Schedule Professional Inspections and Tune-Ups
+Don't Skip Professional Inspections and Tune-Ups

 Even the most diligent truck owner can miss the subtle signs of an emerging problem.
 That’s why professional inspections are so important.
 The idea that you can defer maintenance without consequences is a risky gamble.
 Having a certified technician look over your engine periodically allows them to spot worn components, potential leaks, or other issues before they escalate into major failures.
 A professional tune-up ensures everything is calibrated correctly, helping your engine run efficiently and reliably.
 It’s a small investment that provides a huge return in performance and longevity.

-Prepare Your Truck for Cold Weather
+How to Prep Your Diesel for Cold Weather

 Winter weather can be especially tough on diesel engines.
 While modern trucks are equipped with glow plugs that assist in cold-weather starting, you still need to prepare your vehicle.
 Before the temperature drops, have your battery tested to make sure it has enough cranking power.
 Using a block heater overnight is also a great way to ease the strain on your engine during a cold start.
 As mentioned earlier, using an anti-gel fuel additive is essential to keep your fuel flowing freely when it’s freezing outside.